Isotonic Regression for Multiple Independent Variables

 Note that each dimension need only be a linearly ordered set.
 For example, one may be height, another shoe size, and a third S < M < L < XL shirt size, where y may correspond to weight.
 The isotonic requirement is based on the reasonable assumption that if any two of the dimensions are held constant then an increase in the third will increase the expected weight, or, at least, not decrease it.

-This embedding approach had first been used for L isotonic regression.
-I've significantly revised that paper, and moved the approach to this paper, extending it to other metrics and to the strict L isotonic regression.
+This embedding approach had first appeared a paper on L isotonic regression, which I posted on the web in 2008.
+That paper was too long so I moved the approach to this paper, extending it to other metrics and to the strict L isotonic regression.

-Keywords: weighted isotonic regression, monotonic, multidimensional, nonparametric, DAG, poset, order-embedding, shape-constrained
+Keywords: weighted isotonic regression, isotonic regression algorithm, monotonic, multidimensional, nonparametric, order-embedding, shape-constrained, transitive closure, Steiner points

-Related work: Here is information about the fastest isotonic regression algorithms known to date, for a variety of orderings and metrics.
+Related work: Here is an overview of my work on shape constrained regression (isotonic, unimodal, step), and here is information about the fastest (in O-notation) isotonic regression algorithms known to date, for a variety of orderings and metrics.